stevemussmann/ca_chinook/README.md

 ```
 If the script works, you can skip to [step 9](#step9).
 Otherwise, start at step 1.
 Most procedures in this section can alternatively be accomplished by dragging and dropping files in the Windows interface, but VCF filtering and another file modification require the command line.

-1. It now may be easier to copy some files to a new location to make them easier to access.
-For example, you could make a folder in your OneDrive to hold these files.
+1. Copy the output files to a new location to make them easier to access.
+Make a folder in your OneDrive to hold these files.
 I suggest opening your OneDrive folder in WSL and running the following command.
-Substitute the name of your run for the example `run001` in the first line of the command block below.
+Substitute your current project number for `p134`, and the name of your run for `run001` in the first line of the command block below.
 ```
 RUN="run001"
 mkdir -p p134/$RUN/snakemake_output p134/$RUN/processing/